miku4ocean/codex-test/README.md

 - Keep the slide tab visible during capture; `captureVisibleTab` only records the current viewport.
 - If the next-button click fails (element missing), capture stops automatically.
 - Captured images are kept in memory only; stopping clears them after export.
+- Coordinates are scaled using the page's device pixel ratio so selections remain accurate on HiDPI/Retina displays.